Canine Physiotherapy Cornwall | Dog Rehab & Mobility Treatment | Kirsten Vet Physio

 • Initial consult at 7–14 days post-op (once vet cleared)

-• Then every other week until 10–12 weeks post-op
+• Session every 2 weeks until 12 weeks post-op

 Book This Package →